 Another standard citation you’ll come across, especially in your arts papers, will be for digital and media sources.
 Online source bibliography citations have a URL or DOI listed.
 Multimedia bibliography citations include the location of the source and name of the producer, while visual arts bibliography citations consist of the location of the work.

-Website Example in Bibliography:
+Website Example for Bibliography:

-TV Example in Bibliography:
+TV Example for Bibliography:

 Periodicals for Notes-Bibliography